 What are the benefits of cogeneration?

 Cogeneration technology is a reliable, cost-effective, energy-efficient and environmentally friendly solution.
 Since 2007, the Capitol Power Plant has steadily increased its reliance on natural gas as its primary fuel source.
-While coal usage has been reduced, it cannot cease completely until cogeneration is constructed.

 By producing steam and electricity together, the cogeneration plant would reduce emissions of greenhouse gases by 6.5% and would reduce emissions of hazardous air pollutants by 18 percent.
 These benefits reach beyond the Capitol campus and will help improve the regional air quality in the District of Columbia.